Kellyseg/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. list in long format displaying user and group ID numerically
 6. create a directory in another directory
 7. move a file
 8. delete a file in a directory
+9. delete a folder